 system automatically responds.
 Within minutes, the medical evidence is available for evaluation.

-system analyzes the data for these codes after receiving hospital records and alerts the disability decision maker so the case can be
+analyzes the data for these codes after receiving hospital records and alerts the disability decision maker so the case can be processed

 We at Social Security are doing our part to make the disability determination process more efficient for those who depend on it.
 You

 can do your part, too.
 If you need to apply for disability benefits, do it online.
 You can learn about Social Security disability benefits, take